Roses are red

 When lockdowns began, florists had to close and supply was temporarily disrupted — but the demand for flowers persisted.
-The Dutch Flower Group reported that in May 2020 physical storefronts were back at 80%-90% mass retail.
-Yet online flower sales are 4X-5X higher than the year before.
+The Dutch Flower Group reported that in May 2020, physical storefronts were back at 80%-90% mass retail.
+Yet, online flower sales were 4X-5X higher than the year before.

-As marketers, we know that firm demand is a good season for planting new campaign seeds to reap quick gains.
+As marketers, we know that consistent demand creates fertile soil for planting new campaign seeds and reaping the rewards.
 But what’s driving brand awareness among online floral shoppers?

 We used our brand tracking platform to analyze the audiences of one of the fastest growing online florists in the UK — Bloom & Wild.
-What we found is that sometimes you need to venture into unexpected fields and do counterintuitive things to better connect ideal audience segments.
+What we found is that sometimes you need to venture into unexpected fields and take counterintuitive steps to better connect with ideal audience segments.

 What’s Driving Bloom & Wild’s Success in 2021?